What is Wright’s Law?

 With his extensive knowledge, Wright played a key role in expanding U.S. aircraft production, especially in developing essential statistical tools that provided accurate information on industrial capacity and measured worker efficiency.

 Y = cumulative average time (or cost) per unit

 a = time (or cost) required to produce 1st unit

 b = slope of the function

-Moore’s Law – named after Gordon Moore for his work in 1965 –focuses on cost as a function of time.
+Moore’s Law – named after Gordon Moore for his work in 1965 – focuses on cost as a function of time.
 Specifically, it states that the number of transistors on a chip would double every two years.
-Wright’s Law forecasts cost as a function of production.Read More
+Wright’s Law on the other hand forecasts cost as a function of units produced.

 A Real-Life Use Case For Wright’s Law

 Lithium-ion batteries offer a good case study highlighting the benefit of using Wright’s Law over Moore’s Law.